Barumbu: Infrastructure

 Barumbu's basic structure of the commune's infrastructure is organized around densely built residential plots.
 These plots serve as the fundamental units of land use, with most dedicated to housing and some accommodating small street-side businesses.
 The average plot covers around 300 square meters, with a high land occupation rate where buildings cover 70% or more of the plot on three-quarters of the properties.
 This density impacts the residents' living conditions, leaving limited outdoor space, which is typically used as a shaded communal area for social gatherings and meals.
 Small businesses, such as kiosks for drinks or cigarettes, often operate at the plot's edge, near the street.

 Its road network is limited, with the main boundaries marked by Bokassa Avenue to the west and Poids Lourds Avenue to the east, both of which serve as primary routes.
-Although these roads have a significant footprint of approximately 60 meters, the actual road width is narrow, measuring just 7 meters.
-The primary and secondary roads in Barumbu, which include extensions of Kinshasa, Kabinda, Kabambare, and Itaga avenues, are paved and generally in good condition, while tertiary, unpaved roads frequently deteriorate during the rainy season.
+Although these roads have a significant footprint of approximately 60 meters, the actual road width is narrow and measures just 7 meters.
+The commune's primary and secondary roads, which include extensions of Kinshasa, Kabinda, Kabambare, and Itaga avenues, are paved and generally in good condition, while tertiary, unpaved roads frequently deteriorate during the rainy season.
 Barumbu has around 18 kilometers of surfaced roads and 41 kilometers of dirt roads, which present challenges during wet weather.
 Key access routes to Barumbu include Kabambare, Bokassa, and Kasaï avenues, although these roads are in an advanced state of disrepair, with partial rehabilitation occurring only on sections of Kabambare and Kabinda avenues in 2009.
 Traffic congestion is common near Ndolo Airport due to poor road conditions.

-The commune lacks a large central market, instead having three smaller markets known as "Wenze ya Imbwa", "Wenze ya Libulu", and Kabambare Market.
-Barumbu is also home to two military installations: Camp Ndolo, which includes a prison, and Camp Mbaki.
-Land management has posed additional challenges, with unauthorized encroachment on areas around the railway line leading to Kintambo and Kinshasa Central Station due to informal land sales by some agents.